 What Others Say About Their Experience

-There are more than 150,000 Likes on Facebook, so this product clearly has a huge and happy following.
-The user demographic is surprisingly young, with most users falling in the 25-34 year age bracket.
-Definitely not your grandma’s neighborhood!
+There are more than 1,800,000 Likes on Facebook, so this product clearly has a huge and happy following.
+The user demographic is young, with most users falling in the 25-34 year age bracket.
+Definitely not your grandma’s brain training games!

 I don’t put much stock in testimonials on a vendor’s website.
 Instead, I look for user feedback on third party sites.
 These were pretty typical of the comments I found from actual users: